u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/livechat.rst

 .. image:: livechat/my-profile.png
    :align: center
-   :alt: View of the My Profile option in Odoo.
+   :alt: View of the My Profile option in Thrive Bureau ERP.

 If a users :guilabel:`Online Chat Name` is not set, the name displayed will default to the :guilabel:`User Name`.